SHASHANK-PRO-05/shashank-pro-05.github.io/about.md

 ## Being Competitive

 I am trying to get better in Competitive Programming.
 I have decided to give each topic atleast two months.
-(Will explore Scala)
+(Will explore this with  Scala as a primary language)

 From Jan-Feb(2017) going for trees.

-Earlier I followed Hackerearth, but I found codeforces has awesome blog system which will definitely be helpful for me.
+I will be using <a href="http://codeforces.com/profile/shanky.kapoor">codeforces</a> and <a href="https://www.hackerearth.com/@shashank.prof.05">hackerearth</a> as my learning platform.
+To see all my participations goto my github <a href="https://github.com/SHASHANK-PRO-05/scala-competitive">repo</a>.

 ## Skills